11 Best Free AI Tools for Small Business Owners (2026 Guide)

 🔍 5.
 Perplexity AI — The Researcher’s AI Companion

-Perplexity AI
+Perplexity AI search and research tool

 Perplexity provides quick, cited answers — great for market research.